 Brink’s France is lauching a new ATM solution whereby it installs and operates an ATM and charges a fee to the municipality.
 The cost is estimated at €1,500 per month but can be lower depending on the number of withdrawals.
 To reduce costs Brink’s is offering basic ATMs with a simple cash-out function.

 The first unit was installed in July 2019 in Brittany, in western France.
-According to the town mayor, «The instalation of a cash dispenser helps strengthen the dynamism of localbusinesses.
+According to the town mayor, «The instalation of a Electronic device that, primarily dispenses cash after identification of the user, using a payment card or another device such as a mobile phone or biometric identification.
+See ATM.
+More helps strengthen the dynamism of localbusinesses.
 It attracts people.
-Cash will not go away tomorrow.»
+Money in physical form such as banknotes and coins.
+More will not go away tomorrow.»